alphagov/paas-tech-docs/source/documentation/deploying_services/mysql.md

     cf create-service mysql large-8.0 my-mysql-service-copy  -c '{"restore_from_point_in_time_of": "32938730-e603-44d6-810e-b4f12d7d109e"}'
     ```

+    By default, the database is restored to the most recent point in time checkpoint available.
+    If you need to restore to a particular point in time, you can use the `restore_from_point_in_time_before` parameter.

+    For example:

+    ```
+    cf create-service mysql large-8.0 my-mysql-service-copy  -c '{"restore_from_point_in_time_of": "32938730-e603-44d6-810e-b4f12d7d109e", "restore_from_point_in_time_before": "2020-10-27 13:00:00"}'
+    ```

+    will create a new database from the write-ahead logs before October 27th 2020
+    13:00 UTC.

  3. It takes between 5 to 10 minutes for the new service instance to be set up.
 To find out its status, run:

     ```